 See also § 200.439.

 (a) Title.
-Subject to the requirements and conditions set forth in this section, title to equipment acquired under a Federal award will vest upon acquisition in the non-Federal entity.
-Unless a statute specifically authorizes the Federal agency to vest title in the non-Federal entity without further responsibility to the Federal Government, and the Federal agency elects to do so, the title must be a conditional title.
-Title must vest in the non-Federal entity subject to the following conditions:
+Title to equipment acquired under the Federal award will vest upon acquisition in the recipient or subrecipient subject to the conditions of this section.
+This title must be a conditional title unless a Federal statute specifically authorizes the Federal agency to vest title in the recipient or subrecipient without further responsibility to the Federal Government (and the Federal agency elects to do so).
+A conditional title means a clear title is withheld by the Federal agency until conditions and requirements specified in the terms and conditions of a Federal award have been fulfilled.
+Title for equipment vested in a recipient or subrecipient is subject to the following conditions:

-(1) Use the equipment for the authorized purposes of the project during the period of performance, or until the property is no longer needed for the purposes of the project.
+(1) Use the equipment for the authorized purposes of the project during the period of performance or until the property is no longer needed for the purposes of the project.

-(2) Not encumber the property without approval of the Federal awarding agency or pass-through entity.
+(2) While the equipment is being used for the originally-authorized purpose, the recipient or subrecipient must not dispose of or encumber its title or other interests without the approval of the Federal agency or pass-through entity.

 (3) Use and dispose of the property in accordance with paragraphs (b), (c), and (e) of this section.

 (b) General.
-A state must use, manage and dispose of equipment acquired under a Federal award by the state in accordance with state laws and procedures.
-Other non-Federal entities must follow paragraphs (c) through (e) of this section.
+A State must use, manage and dispose of equipment acquired under a Federal award in accordance with State laws and procedures.
+Indian Tribes must use, manage, and dispose of equipment acquired under a Federal award in accordance with tribal laws and procedures.
+If such laws and procedures do not exist, Indian Tribes must follow the guidance in this section.
+Other recipients and subrecipients, including subrecipients of a State or Indian Tribe, must follow paragraphs (c) through (e) of this section.

 (c) Use.
-(1) Equipment must be used by the non-Federal entity in the program or project for which it was acquired as long as needed, whether or not the project or program continues to be supported by the Federal award, and the non-Federal entity must not encumber the property without prior approval of the Federal awarding agency.
-The Federal awarding agency may require the submission of the applicable common form for equipment.
-When no longer needed for the original program or project, the equipment may be used in other activities supported by the Federal awarding agency, in the following order of priority:
+(1) The recipient or subrecipient must use equipment for the project or program for which it was acquired and for as long as needed, whether or not the project or program continues to be supported by the Federal award.
+The recipient or subrecipient must not encumber the equipment without prior approval of the Federal agency or pass-through entity.
+The Federal agency may require the submission of the applicable common forms for reporting on equipment.
+When no longer needed for the original project or program, the equipment may be used in other activities in the following order of priority:

-(i) Activities under a Federal award from the Federal awarding agency which funded the original program or project, then
+(i) Activities under other Federal awards from the Federal agency that funded the original program or project; then

-(ii) Activities under Federal awards from other Federal awarding agencies.
-This includes consolidated equipment for information technology systems.
+(ii) Activities under Federal awards from other Federal agencies.
+These activities include consolidated equipment for information technology systems.

-(2) During the time that equipment is used on the project or program for which it was acquired, the non-Federal entity must also make equipment available for use on other projects or programs currently or previously supported by the Federal Government, provided that such use will not interfere with the work on the projects or program for which it was originally acquired.
-First preference for other use must be given to other programs or projects supported by Federal awarding agency that financed the equipment and second preference must be given to programs or projects under Federal awards from other Federal awarding agencies.
-Use for non-federally-funded programs or projects is also permissible.
-User fees should be considered if appropriate.
+(2) During the time that equipment is used on the project or program for which it was acquired, the recipient or subrecipient must also make the equipment available for use on other programs or projects supported by the Federal Government, provided that such use will not interfere with the purpose for which it was originally acquired.
+First preference for other use of the equipment must be given to other programs or projects supported by the Federal agency that financed the equipment.
+Second preference must be given to programs or projects under Federal awards from other Federal agencies.
+Use for non-federally-funded projects is also permissible, provided such use will not interfere with the purpose for which it was originally acquired.
+The recipient or subrecipient should consider charging user fees as appropriate.